 Rehost / Replatform

 The legacy system gets migrated to a new physical or virtual server.
-That’s when legacy software ends up in the cloud and becomes more accessible, but carries over its other limitations.
-This scenario may involve slight changes to make sure the legacy system runs error-free on a new platform.
+That’s when old software ends up in the cloud and becomes more accessible, but carries over its other limitations.
+This scenario may involve slight changes to make sure your solution runs error-free on a new platform.

 -